-The Great Lake Marks the effective border of Bigany, Torland and Az Ylar.
-The Southwest of the lake is dominated by the city of Lakeport the nexus of trade in the region.
-On the Eastern side of the lake are a number of ports that feed the trade to and from Torland.
-The southern coast is dotted with fishing villages and small towns feeding off the land, coastal barge trade.
-The North coast of the lake is a sparsely populated wilderness with a few towns dealing in the fur trade from further north.
+The southeastern coast is dotted with fishing villages and but on the western coast small towns are more common feeding off the land and coastal barge trade.
+The north coast of the lake is a sparsely populated wilderness with a few towns dealing in the fur trade from further north.

 The lake itself is dotted with a large number of isles, some of which are reputed to be the homes of pirate lairs.
 There is only one isle of significant size on the lake, devastated by plague over a century ago it has remained unpopulated and off limits since.

 The Lakeport region is a substantial buffer zone between Bigany and The Empire of Torland.
 In reality patrols almost never go as far into Bigany as the Empire maps would indicate.
 Garrisons are AT LEAST a days ride from the official border.
 This is because the Black Guard tend to butcher patrols and raze garrisons depending on their mood and their current liberal interpretation of the border.

 During the recent short war, the Empire laid siege to Lakeport, unsuccessfully as usual, having easily pushed through Vec lands and then getting fought to a standstill by the Forc armies.
 Interestingly they were stopped in their campign in the far south at Bywater, by the Mome Navy, having again pushed through the Vec lands with ease.
 The Crown asked some very difficult questions of the Vec nobles once the invasion was over.